RODA/DialogCreator/DialogCreator.md

 When a Container is selected, the Properties panel exposes an **Item type** dropdown alongside the selection mode.
 It defaults to **Any**, which allows all rows to remain interactive.
 Choose a specific type (Numeric, Calibrated, Binary, Character, Factor, or Date) to enforce that only rows whose metadata matches the selected type stay selectable.
 Rows with a different type are visually muted, ignore clicks, and are removed from the active selection.

 Programmatic population supports type metadata as well. `setValue(container, array)` accepts either plain strings or objects shaped like `{ text, type, active }`.
-Helpers such as `listVariables()` now return descriptors with both the label and its data type; when you pair that output with a Container whose Item type is set, mismatching rows automatically render as disabled.
+Helpers such as `listVariables()` now return descriptors with both the label and its data type; when that output is paired with a Container whose Item type is set, mismatching rows automatically render as disabled.

 ## Keyboard shortcuts